thomashassan35/tutoriel-thingin-bim2twin-2022/README.md

 In Postman :
 > singlePostAvatar JSON

-Add the storey to the building - "Internal error : class java.util.LinkedHashMap cannot be cast to class io.vertx.core.json.JsonArray (java.util.LinkedHashMap is in module java.base of loader 'bootstrap'; io.vertx.core.json.JsonArray is in unnamed module of loader 'app')":
+Add the storey to the building :

 First find the "__uuid_" of the building.
 It's a property of the building's avatar.
 > ex: 0aba42b6-0f4e-55e3-908b-5b1eec1d3f4a